This game has unused areas.

 - tantaliz (covers both "tantalizing" and "tantalize")

-In the Windows version, the monitor in Alphys's lab follows your movements.
-However, this is only a static image in the OS X version.
+In the Windows and console versions, the monitor in Alphys's lab follows your movements.
+However, this is only a static image in the OS X and Linux versions.
 The static image for the monitor is still in the Windows version's files, unused.

 Hastily pulled from the Undertale wiki.
 Add anything that's somehow not on that page, and add detail to this stuff.